sentenz/convention/internal/about/software-design-principles.md

 ### 1.1.
 Design Principles

-Design principles are a set of guidelines that deal with the overall design of a software application, including its architecture, structure, and organization.
+Design principles are a set of guidelines that deal with the design of a software application, including its architecture, structure, and organization.
 By following these design principles, software developers can create software applications that are modular, scalable, and easy to maintain.
 These principles help to reduce complexity and make the code more flexible, reusable, and efficient.

 #### 1.1.1.
 SOLID